Kingdom of Mapungubwe: Schroda (900–1000)

-K2 (1000-1220)
+K2 (1000–1220)

-Around 1000, some Leopard's Kopje people moved south to settle Bambandyanalo (known as K2), as the Zhizo moved west to settle Toutswe in modern day Botswana.
+Around 1000, some Leopard's Kopje people moved south to settle Bambandyanalo (known as K2, situated beneath Bambandyanalo Hill), as the Zhizo moved west to settle Toutswe in modern day Botswana.
 Some scholars believe their relations to have been hostile and characterised by military conflict, however others insist they were more complex, both socially and politically.
+Their arrival coincided with the onset of a wet period, which greatly increased agricultural yield.
 Leopard's Kopje people spoke an early form of Shona, likely Kalanga (western Shona).
 K2 was the capital, and was likely divided into residential areas under the authority of a family head, with the chief having the largest area.
 Women worked copper, while men worked iron.

 They cultivated sorghum, pearl millet, finger millet, ground beans, and cowpeas.
-The population expanded, and K2 had a population of 1,500 by 1200.
+To make more productive use of the land, cattle were herded away from the capital and permitted to graze on other communities' land, fostering socio-political relations with those communities while also allowing for bigger herds.
+The population expanded, and K2 housed 1,500 people by 1200.
 Rainmaking was widespread, and the chief sometimes hired strangers who were believed to have special relationships with the spirits of the land, such as the San, due to their longer habitation.
-Likewise some Zhizo who remained at Leokwe, likely subordinate to K2, specialised in rituals also due to their longer habitation.
+Likewise some Zhizo who remained at Leokwe (likely subordinate to K2) specialised in rituals also due to their longer habitation.

-The large wealth generated by the Indian Ocean trade created unprecedented inequalities, evolving over time from a society based on social ranking to one based on social classes.
-K2's spatial arrangement became unsuited to this development.
+Thomas Huffman wrote that the large amount of wealth generated by the Indian Ocean trade created unprecedented inequalities, as the society evolved from being based on social ranking to social classes, with an immense gap in status emerging between the ruling class and commoners.
+Accordingly K2's spatial arrangement became unsuited to this development.
+Mark Horton however argued that the East African interior benefited much less from long-distance trade than the coastal Swahili city-states (possibly due to the Swahili monopoly over trade), and Shadreck Chirikure et al. have pointed to the economy (and possibly the rulers' legitimacy) as having been based in agropastoralism.
+Meanwhile, scholars Nam Kim and Chapurukha Kusimba have attributed this process of state formation to agricultural innovations, cattle accumulation, and use of ritual power.